teenvio/tesu-widget/readme.txt

 == Description ==

-Simple WordPress plugin to generate a form so that your e-mail can be included in the list of newletters
+Second (and more complete) version of WordPress plugin to generate a form so that your e-mail can be included in the list of newletters

 == Installation ==